IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 For a more detailed guide to working with the Gqrx program, you can use the following link: [Practical tricks and tips – Gqrx SDR]
 To find additional software for working with the received signal, you can use the following link: [Amateur radio (Software list) - ArchWiki]

-## How to check the efficiency of my receiver?
+## How can I make sure my SDR receiver is working?
 Insert your receiver into the USB connector of the computer and run the following command:
 ```sh
 rtl_test